 Skip to main content

-How to make interaction with your readers?
+How to make an interaction with your readers?

 Connecting with readers is a hard task.
 In the world of indie authors, competition is big.
 Every author needs an audience, and famous authors are an advantage.